Your Umbrella Payslip Explained

 EMPLOYERS NATIONAL INSURANCE

 All UK employers, including umbrella companies, are required to make payments each month to Her Majesty’s Revenue and Customs (HMRC) for Employers’ National Insurance Contributions.
-Currently this contribution is taken as a percentage of 13.8% of earnings over the annual limit.
+From 6th April 2022 this contribution is taken as a percentage of 13.8% +1.25% (Social Care Levy), so a total of 15.05% of earnings over the annual limit.

 The Apprenticeship Levy is taken as 0.5% of earnings subject to Class 1 Secondary NICS.
 As an employee who is paid through PAYE (Pay As You Earn) your salary is linked to the contract rate, from which the payment will be made prior to your taxable salary being made available.